 American Blake is about the people and land that I love.
 Intentionally seeing them and capturing to cherish moments of love and life.

-I’m drawn to what is real.
-The raw edges and true forms of people and nature; what God created and called good.
+I’m drawn to what is real — the raw edges and true forms of people and nature; what God created and called good.

 I look at the bare landscapes of The West and sculpture of a crooked smile and see their beauty; likewise in the architecture of a horse or calloused old hands.